YogiYoh/WordSearch/README.md

   - Handles words in multiple orientations (horizontal, vertical, diagonal)

 How to execute:
-To execute the program, take out one of the '.txt' files in the "textfiles" directory and then type './wordsearch puzzle#.txt' in the terminal to run the word search algorithm on the specified puzzle file (replace # with the corresponding grid size).
+To execute the program, take out one of the '.txt' files in the "textfiles" directory and then type './wordsearch puzzle#.txt' in the terminal to run the word search algorithm on the specified puzzle file (replace # with the corresponding puzzle files).
 After running the program type your word, and it will read the grid of letters from the file displaying the results in the terminal.